 - Super bang for your buck.
 Lots of hay, at a better price than most square bales of hay.

 - You can get to know your farmer!
 Round bales are typically local – so you can get to know the quality of the hay as you get to know your hay bailing neighbors.

 - Easy to feed.
 They are self-feeding – just park ‘em and watch them get eaten down.

 - No need to schlep out to the barn three times a day (or more) for multiple feedings.

 - You can even get slow feeder nets for a round bale!

-- They can store very easily (and be eaten very easily) when they are kept out of the weather.
+- Round bales can store very easily (and be eaten very easily) when they are kept out of the weather.
 But here’s the thing – then horses can’t get into the middle of them, where the hay hat is protecting the good stuff.

 Round bales are NOT super and amazing for the following reasons: